Smooth Venus Clam Shell, Chionista fluctigraga

 Smooth Venus Clam, Chionista fluctifraga.
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Size: 3.9 cm (1.5 inches) x 3.4 cm (1.3 inches).

-Smooth Venus Clam, Chionista fluctifraga (G.B.
-Sowerby II, 1853), is a Venus Clam of the Veneridae Family.
-They are also known as the Hard Shell Cockle.
-The shell is thick and somewhat inflated with a rounded triangular profile.
-They are equivalve (both valves equal in size and shape) with short siphons, three cardinal teeth at the hinge, and the anterior margin of the shell is lightly serrated.
+Description: Smooth Venus Clam Shells are thick and somewhat inflated, with a rounded triangular outline.
+They are equivalve (both valves equal in size and shape), with short siphons.
+There are three cardinal teeth at the hinge.
 The exterior of the shell has both radial ribs and concentric ridges, with more pronounced radial ribs at the posterior end.
-The exterior of the shell cream or white in color and the interior is white, often with purple at both ends.
+The anterior margin of the shell is lightly serrated.
+The exterior of the shell is cream or white in color, sometimes having purple maculations.
+The interior is white, often with purple blush.
 Smooth Venus Clam Shells reach a maximum of 8.7 cm (3.4 inches) in length and 7.6 cm (3.0 inches) in height.

-Synonyms include Chione gibbosula, Venus cortezi, and Venus fluctifraga.
+Synonyms: Chione fluctifraga, Chione gibbosula, Venus cortezi, and Venus fluctifraga.